jaelix/JAES_WORKSHOP_FLAG/README.txt

-Thanks for buying my pack
+Thanks for Downloading my pack

 To Install this pack follow the instructions below: